stevgarcia/factoryProject/README.md

-# sql-data-warehouse-project
+# Azure datafactory and databricks project
-Welcome to the ##Data warehouse and analytics project##
+Welcome to the ##Azure data factory project##

-This project demonstrates a comprehensive data warehousing and analytics solution, from bulding a data warehouse to generating actionable insights.
-Designed as a portafolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution, from bulding pipelines in datafactory, cleaning the data in databricks to generating reports in power BI.
+Designed as a complete Azure project that includes logic apps and monitoring.